oasis-tcs/openc2-ap-pf/oc2pf.md

 * MAY populate the Command Arguments field with the "insert_rule" : <integer> option
 * MUST populate the Command Arguments field with "response_requested" : "complete" if the insert_rule Argument is populated

-OpenC2 Consumers that receive and successfully parse 'allow <target>' Commands but cannot implement the 'allow <target>' :
+OpenC2 Consumers that receive and successfully parse 'allow target' Commands but cannot implement the 'allow target' :

 * MUST NOT respond with a OK/200
 * SHOULD respond with the 501 status code